run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-7.png)

     !!!
 Note
         To ensure high availability and prevent a single point of failure, it is recommended to configure at least three system nodes in your cluster.

-9. Select the BCM node categories for the Kubernetes worker node pool and then click **Ok**:
+9. Select the BCM node categories for the Kubernetes worker nodes and then click **Ok**:

     ![alt text](images/image-8.png)

     !!!
 Note
-        You need to choose both the DGX node and Run:ai control plane node categories outlined in TBD: Sherin
+        You need to choose both the DGX node and Run:ai control plane node categories outlined in [Node Categories](#node-categories).

 10. Optional - “Choose individual Kubernetes worker nodes”  TUI screen - **DO NOT **make any selections in this step and instead hit the OK button to proceed to the next step.
 TBD: Oz so they should skip?